What's the Average Salary for Nurses With a Master's Degree in Nursing?

 If helping nurses hone their nursing skills, develop critical thinking abilities, and advance their careers, becoming a nurse educator might be a great nursing career for you.

-The BLS states that the 2021 median income of RNs with a bachelor’s degree or Associate’s Degree in Nursing (ADN) was $77,600 per year or $37.31 per hour.
+The BLS states that the 2022 median annual income of RNs with a bachelor’s degree or Associate Degree in Nursing (ADN) was $81,220 per year or $39.05 per hour.

 It is also essential to consider several other factors that come into play when determining the overall BSN to MSN salary, like the city and state where you live, the type of industry you work in, whether you work full-time or part-time, and the type of MSN degree earned.